rook/rook/INSTALL.md

 Doing a complete build of Rook and the dependent packages can take a long time (more than an hour on a typical macbook).
 To speed things up we rely heavily on image caching in docker.
 Docker support content-addressable images by default and we use that effectively when building images.
 Images are factored to increase reusability across builds.
 We also tag and timestamp images that should remain in the cache to help future builds.

-Not all parts of our build, however, can rely on content-addressable image caching.
-For example to build Ceph using `docker build` would mean that we could not `ccache` and the build could take much longer.
-Instead we build Ceph by running the build process with `docker run` using a base image that has all the Ceph code and tools.
-To avoid building Ceph over and over, we create a container image with the output of the ceph build and add it to the docker image cache.

 ### Pruning the cache

 To prune the number of cached images run `make prune`.
 There are two options that control the level of pruning performed: